 When Data is sent to Kylo Operations Manager it indicates if the flow file has been successful or has failed.
-Failures are indicated two ways
+Failures are indicated two ways directory are transferred to this relationship

 1. When the flow file passes through an 'Auto terminate on failure' relationship.
 In a processor in NiFi if you check the box 'Auto terminate on failure' and the flow file passes through this relationships and fails it will send the failure message to Kylo Operations Manager and fail the job/step.